Caramel Espresso Bars

 These gooey Caramel Bars are ideal for the mocha lovers in your life!
 A graham cracker crust is topped with caramel then a dark chocolate espresso topping!

-There was not one single bar left by the end of the shower.
+- I made these for a bridal shower and every single bar was eaten!!
 These and my Cheesecake Pops were definitely the crowd favorites.

 - My tweaks from the original recipe were minimal.
 I used regular graham crackers instead of cinnamon and baked these in a square pan instead of a round spring-form pan.